CheyenneMDavid/CakesRUs/README.md

 # CakesRUs

-CakesRUs is an application that records the ordering and delivery of cake orders.
+**CakesRUs** is a Python application for managing cake orders and deliveries.
+It demonstrates server-side logic, form handling, and database integration, allowing users to place, track, and update orders.

 ## Table of Contents